 More and more patients are bearing a greater share of the financial responsibility for their medical care due to high-deductible insurance plans.
 Because of this, patients are now comparison-shopping when choosing their rheumatology clinic and while financial conversations aren’t easy, they are important.
-Collecting what a patient owes can be awkward, but it is crucial to a rheumatology practice’s bottom line.
+Collecting what a patient owes can be awkward, but it is crucial to a rheumatology practice’s bottom line and a key aspect of effective rheumatology practice management.
 Many health care professionals are uncomfortable discussing money with their patients so here are five tips for having difficult financial conversations with patients.

 Ask questions.